3 min read

 Heb 9:20 saying, “This is the blood of the covenant which Elohim commanded you.”
 Exo_24:8.

-This same reason, at the Last Supper, Yehoshua told His Talmidim (disciples) the new covenant would be coming through His blood (not His birth):
+For this same reason, at the Last Supper, Yehoshua (Jesus) told His Talmidim (disciples) that the new covenant would be established through His blood (referring to His upcoming sacrifice), not His birth:

 Luke 22:20 Likewise the cup also, after supper, saying, “This cup is the renewed covenant in My blood which is shed for you.